-The Dollerys, from Kendall near Port Macquarie, will now join a long list of creditors of All Leisure Group, leaving their hopes of retrieving any of the $37,000 they forked out in the hands of administrators.
+The Dollerys, from Kendall near Port Macquarie, will now join a long list of creditors of All Leisure Group, leaving their hopes of retrieving any of the USD 37,000 they forked out in the hands of administrators.

-The couple found out about their dire predicament on Thursday night from their travel agent, Cruise Traveller, which told them the cruise line was not offering refunds to any Australian clients.
+The couple found out about their predicament on Thursday night from their travel agent, which told them the cruise line was not offering refunds to Australian clients.

-About 13,000 people worldwide had forward bookings with All Leisure Group, which owns both Voyages of Discovery and sister cruise line Swan Hellenic.
+About 13,000 people worldwide had forward bookings with All Leisure Group cruises, as the company owns both small cruise lines Voyages of Discovery and Swan Hellenic.